Gérard Grisey

 Gérard Henri Grisey (/ˈɡrɪzi/; /fr/; 17 June 1946 – 11 November 1998) was a twentieth-century French composer of contemporary classical music.
-His work is often associated with the Spectralist Movement in music, of which he was a major pioneer.
+His work is often associated with spectral music, of which he was a major pioneer.

 Biography

-Grisey was born in Belfort, on 17 June 1946.
+Grisey was born in Belfort, France, on 17 June 1946.
 From a very young age, Grisey demonstrated enormous interest and talent in music composition and study, writing his first essay on music when he was 9 years old.
 His first instrument was the accordion, which he received as a Christmas present aged 5.
 He was very proficient on the instrument, twice winning first prize at the French national championship and competing in the accordion World Cup.
-He studied at the conservatory in Trossingen in Germany from 1963 to 1965.
-There he took classes in accordion, as well as harmony, fugue, and counterpoint, before going on to the Conservatoire national supérieur de musique where he studied with Olivier Messiaen from 1965 to 1967 and again from 1968 to 1972, while also working with Henri Dutilleux at the École normale de musique in 1968.
+He studied at the conservatory in Trossingen, West Germany, from 1963 to 1965.
+There he took classes in accordion, as well as harmony, fugue, and counterpoint, before going on to the Conservatoire de Paris, where he studied with Olivier Messiaen from 1965 to 1967 and again from 1968 to 1972, while also working with Henri Dutilleux at the École normale de musique in 1968.
 He won prizes for piano accompaniment, harmony, counterpoint, fugue, and composition at the Conservatoire under Messiaen's guidance.
 He also studied electroacoustics with Jean-Étienne Marie in 1969, composition with Karlheinz Stockhausen, Iannis Xenakis and György Ligeti at the Darmstädter Ferienkurse in 1972, and acoustics with Émile Leipp at the Faculté des Sciences in 1974.
-Other studies were undertaken in the summer of 1969 at the Accademia Chigiana in Siena.
+Other studies were undertaken in the summer of 1969 at the Accademia Chigiana in Siena, Italy.